vippsas/vipps-psp-api/vipps-psp-api.md

 ## 3DSecure Fallback.

-In case of a soft decline (issuer demanded 3DS) the PSP will need to provide the 3DSecure to Vipps.
+In case of a soft decline (issuer demanded 3DS) the PSP will host a 3DSecure session and need to provide the url to Vipps.

 ![PSP API sequence diagram](diagrams/3DSFallbackFlow.png)

-Format of MakePaymentRequest response provided by the PSP in case of a soft decline
+Format of MakePaymentRequest response provided by the PSP in case of a soft decline:

 ```json
 {